 Undergraduate Research Certificate Program

-The Certificate in Undergraduate Research at the University of Illinois at Urbana-Champaign is sponsored by the Office of Undergraduate Research (OUR).
+The Certificate in Undergraduate Research at the University of Illinois Urbana-Champaign is sponsored by the Office of Undergraduate Research (OUR).
 This certificate has been established to create a framework by which the university recognizes student achievement in undergraduate research.

 Although research for undergraduates can take many forms and sometimes be given for academic credit, this certificate program is meant to highlight those students who make research central to their academic experiences at the University of Illinois.